Marvelizz/myown-portfolio-nextjs/README.md

 - **Images not loading**: Verify paths under `public/images/...` and the `next.config.ts` if you add remote images.

 ### License
-This template is provided as-is for personal and commercial portfolio use.
-Add a license of your choice if you plan to redistribute.
+© 2025 Isle_Nomadic.
+All Rights Reserved.
+This design and content are provided as-is for personal viewing and commercial portfolio use.
+Redistribution of this template or its assets is strictly prohibited without explicit written permission.